hshi-speech/old-hshi-speech.github.io/_includes/cv.md

- I am a Ph.D. student in Speech and Audio Processing Lab., (Kyoto University, Japan) where I studied under the supervision of Prof. Tatsuya Kawahara.
-I received the Master degree from College of Intelligence and Computing, Tianjin University.
-My main topics are speech enhancement and robust automatic speech recognition. <br><br>
+I am a researcher at the Speech and Audio Processing Laboratory, Kyoto University, Japan.
+I hold a Ph.D. from Kyoto University and a Master's degree from the College of Intelligence and Computing, Tianjin University.
+My research primarily focuses on speech enhancement and robust automatic speech recognition. <br><br>